 Apply the avoidance mechanisms contained in ISO/IEC 24772-1:2024 6.48.5.

-Prohibit the dynamic modification of classes.
+Prohibit dynamic modification of classes, including modification via java.lang.reflect.

 Verify through the use of signatures that dynamically linked or shared code being used is the same as that which was tested.